 The Engineer will allow manually operated screeds on concrete pavement repair of less than 20 feet in length, driveways, concrete tapers, and sidewalks.
 The Engineer will allow roller screeds if there is no visible deflection or bounce of the tube.
-Straightedge the tube prior to using.
+Use a straightedge to ensure the tube is free of deviations.

 Use manually operated metal or metal shod screeds that are at least 2 feet longer than the maximum width of the slab.
-Unless the concrete is satisfactorily consolidated by vibration before screeding, equip the screed with an approved vibratory unit.
+Unless the concrete is satisfactorily consolidated via vibration before screeding, equip the screed with an approved vibratory unit.